-A problem in the hypothalamus or the pituitary gland — parts of the brain that signal the testicles to produce testosterone and sperm (secondary hypogonadism)
+- A problem in the hypothalamus or the pituitary gland — parts of the brain that signal the testicles to produce testosterone and sperm (secondary hypogonadism)

-Sperm transport disorders
+- Sperm transport disorders

-Age can also play a role.
-The ability of sperm to move and the proportion of normal sperm tend to decrease with age, affecting fertility, especially after age 50.
+Age also can play a role.
+The ability of sperm to move and the number of typical sperm tend to decrease with age, affecting fertility, especially after age 50.

 What's the best way to produce healthy sperm?

-Maintain a healthy weight.
+- Maintain a healthy weight.
 Some research suggests that increasing body mass index (BMI) is linked with decreasing sperm count and sperm movement.

-Eat a healthy diet.
+- Eat a healthy diet.
 Choose plenty of fruits and vegetables, which are rich in antioxidants — and might help improve sperm health.

-Manage stress.
+- Manage stress.
 Stress can decrease sexual function and interfere with the hormones needed to produce sperm.

-Get moving.
+- Get moving.
 Moderate physical activity can increase levels of powerful antioxidant enzymes, which can help protect sperm.

 Sperm can be especially vulnerable to environmental factors, such as exposure to excessive heat or toxic chemicals.
-To protect your fertility:
+To protect fertility:

-Don't smoke.
+- Don't smoke.
 Men who smoke cigarettes are more likely to have low sperm counts.
 If you smoke, ask your doctor to help you quit.

-Stay cool.
+- Stay cool.
 Increased scrotal temperature can hamper sperm production.
 Although the benefits have not been fully proved, wearing loose-fitting underwear, reducing sitting, avoiding saunas and hot tubs, and limiting scrotum exposure to warm objects, such as a laptop, might enhance sperm quality.

 Chemotherapy and radiation therapy for cancer can impair sperm production and cause infertility that might be permanent.
-Ask your doctor about the possibility of retrieving and storing sperm before treatment.
+Ask a health care provider about the possibility of retrieving and storing sperm before treatment.

 When is it time to seek help?

-Adopting healthy lifestyle practices to promote your fertility — and avoiding things that can damage it — can improve your chances of conceiving.
+Adopting healthy lifestyle practices to promote fertility — and avoiding things that can damage it — can improve the chances of conceiving.
 If you and your partner haven't gotten pregnant after a year of unprotected sex, however, you might consider being evaluated for infertility.
-A fertility specialist also might be able to identify the cause of the problem and provide treatments that place you and your partner on the road to parenthood.
+A fertility specialist might be able to identify the cause of the problem and provide treatments that place you and your partner on the road to parenthood.